 The lower frequencies which LoRaWAN uses, compared with cellular protocols, are known as the unlicensed spectrum, more specifically the unlicensed radio spectrum in the Industrial, Scientific and Medical (ISM) bands.
 This is comparable to Wi-Fi.
 In Europe LoRaWAN mainly uses the 868 MHz SRD band and in the US 915 MHz.
 LoRaWAN also typically uses a star topology instead of the mesh topology as in, for example, ZigBee (nowadays we speak about a star-on-star topology for LoRaWAN).

 Where does LoRa(WAN) fit in the IoT connectivity space?

 LoRa is used by several telecomproviders.
 In a sense it’s a type of network such as, for instance, a 3G network, built for communications between several Internet of Things devices and with data gathering systems, whereby data transmissions typically need to happen now and then.

 Other providers of LPWAN systems (and LoRaWAN competitors) include the previously mentioned Sigfox (another ultra-narrowband-based technology), which carries the name of the French company that came up with it and already has a strong presence in the US, and Ingenu.
-Wikipedia also classifies, among others, NB-IoT and LTE-MTC (LTE Advanced for Machine Type Communications) or LTE-M, which is among others used in the US by Verizon (LT A, LTE Category M1) and by AT&T (who announced a mobile LTE-M network pilot in San Francisco), in the LPWAN category.
+Also cellular options, among others NB-IoT and LTE-MTC (LTE Advanced for Machine Type Communications) or LTE-M are ranked in the LPWAN category.

 Because of the low frequency and the specifications of LoRa as we mentioned them before, it is also low power which makes it suitable for connected devices with small batteries.